 Obviously an unethical and dishonest storehouse owner could fraudulently lend out the “on demand” silver.

 If demand deposits were (fraudulently) lent out and people then wanted more cash silver than was available (i.e. their demand deposits back)

 Assets would have to be liquidated.
 This would happen very fast and so as a result there would be falling prices.
 A.K.A deflation.

 Recall 2008, this is what was happening then.
 If governments hadn’t stepped in and nationalised the deposits of savers, prices would have collapsed.
 Actual physical cash would have regained 90 years of devaluation incredibly quickly but most people would have been made destitute.

 Couple this with the complete removal of silver and gold as the units of account and then the lending to governments with debt rolled over and over in perpetuity, has given banks the ability to paper over the cracks.

-This nationalization of the deposit system means no persons deposits will be at risk, almost anywhere in the world.
+This nationalisation of the deposit system means no persons deposits will be at risk, almost anywhere in the world.
 The system should have imploded under the massive debt burden but the nationalisation meant this wasn’t allowed to happen.
-So now no ones time deposit is at risk.
+So now no one’s time deposit is at risk.

 An economic expansion is now likely to occur at some point in time due to the much greater monetary base but it will not be a real recovery just a nominal one.
 Stock prices will likely soar, not because productivity has increased but rather because the collapse was not allowed to occur and the greater monetary base will eventually find its way into the system.

 Read more: Could Silver Be Worth More Than Gold?